openspace42/aenigma/README.md

 ## News

+Follow our development updates together with the aenigma community on our chatroom at xmpp:aenigma@xc.os.vu.

+If you have an operational aenigma server, definitely subscribe for bugfix and patch release notifications.

 ## Features

 * **state of the art configuration** always updated with the latest functionalities and best practices for every ejabberd version